AdobeDocs/campaign.en/help/v8/start/v7-to-v8.md

 Please note that some capabilities are not available in this version of Campaign, such as:

 * Marketing Resource Management
-* Hybrid/On-premise deployment models

-## Unsupported features{#gs-removed}

-To align with Campaign v8 new architecture and deployment model, some historic Campaign Classic v7 capabilities are no longer supported with Campaign v8, such as:

 * Coupons
 * Web tracking
 * Surveys

+## Unsupported features{#gs-removed}

+Some historic Campaign Classic v7 capabilities are no longer supported with Campaign v8, such as:

-* Social Marketing
+* Social Marketing with Facebook
 * ACS Connector (Prime offering)
 * Integration with LDAP
 * User/Password sign in
+* Hybrid/On-premise deployment models

 >[!NOTE]
 >